-East Hampshire Green Party has one elected town council currently.
+East Hampshire Green Party has two elected town council currently.
 If you would like to see more Green councillors building a Greener future join us, give a donation or better still do both.

 Hi, I am Phill Humphries.
 I was elected as one of the two town councillors for the Rother ward of Petersfieldin May 2015 as a green candidate.

 Why Green?
 Well like a lot of people I am fed up with the whole Punch and Judy of politics and in particular the short term and parochial thinking which ignores global issues of justice and sustainability.
 These are big themes which are hard to translate into the town council!